-Each of us had a doula – a labor support person who provides continuity of care.
-The midwife or doctor is usually only present when things really get moving.
-The doula stays with you the entire time you’re laboring and frequently checks in after the birth once you’re back home.
+Each of us had a doula — a labor support person who provides continuity of care.
+The midwife or doctor is usually present only when things really get moving.
+The doula stays with you throughout labor and frequently checks in after the birth once you’re home.
 My sister-in-law was my doula, so that cost me nearly nothing, while Allison paid $800 for hers.

-My labor was almost exactly 48 hours (about half at home and half at the hospital).
-I went to the hospital about 18 hours into it, only to be turned around.
-I hadn’t progressed enough, and I wanted to avoid unnecessary interventions.
+My labor lasted almost exactly 48 hours (about half at home and half at the hospital).
+I went to the hospital roughly 18 hours in, only to be turned around.
+I hadn’t progressed enough into the childbirth process, and I wanted to avoid unnecessary interventions.

 So after a shot of painkiller to help take the edge off, we went back home.
 The next morning, we returned to the hospital and I was admitted.
 My daughter wasn’t born for another 18 hours or so, after which I spent another two nights in the hospital.

 Allison had a much shorter labor.
-She labored at home for nearly the entire time, only going to the birth center about two hours before her daughter was born.
+She labored at home for nearly the entire time, going to the birthing center only about two hours before her daughter was born.
 All in all, she spent about 12 hours in labor.

 The Cost of Childbirth for Me